Sapientia01/Sapientia01/README.md

 - 👀 I’m interested in Web-application development
 - 🌱 I’m currently learning front-end development and CP.
 - 💞️ I’m looking to collaborate on web-ralated projects.
-- 📫 You can reach me though
+- 📫 You can reach me though tg: @infinite_wisdoms. or Email : hikochala@gmail.com
--- tg: @infinite_wisdoms.
--- Email : hikochala@gmail.com
 - 😄 Pronouns: Sapient